janosh/svelte-multiselect/src/routes/(demos)/events/+page.md

 ## MultiSelect Events

 This demo showcases all the events that `<MultiSelect>` emits.
-Each event type is demonstrated with interactive examples and real-time logging.
+Each emitted event is recorded in the event log panel on the right.

 ```svelte example
 <script>